Panda Security VPN Review: Quick Expert Summary

 Panda Dome VPN Servers & IP Addresses

-And while Panda Dome VPN supports torrenting on all of its servers, you still only get P2P servers in 20+ countries.
-Other top torrenting VPNs have better P2P server networks — for example, Private Internet Access comes with P2P servers in 80+ countries.
+Panda Dome VPN supports torrenting on only a handful of servers — 8 server locations out of its total of 170+ server locations.
+Other top torrenting VPNs have better P2P server networks — for example, Private Internet Access comes with P2P servers in 91 countries.

 Panda Dome VPN Streaming & Torrenting

-However, I don’t recommend Panda Dome VPN for torrenting — it works with top P2P apps like Vuze and uTorrent, but it only has P2P servers in 20+ countries, lacks a kill switch, and suffered data leaks in all of my tests.
-There are much better P2P VPNs out there, like Private Internet Access, which allows torrenting on servers in 80+ countries, comes with a kill switch, and also has port forwarding (lets you connect to more peers to get faster downloads).
+However, I don’t recommend Panda Dome VPN for torrenting — even though it works with top P2P apps like Vuze and uTorrent, it has P2P servers in only 8 locations out of its 170+ server locations.
+In addition, it lacks a kill switch, and I suffered DNS leaks in all of my tests.
+There are much better P2P VPNs out there like Private Internet Access, which allows torrenting on servers in 91 countries, comes with a kill switch, and has port forwarding, which lets you connect to more peers to get faster downloads.

 Panda Dome VPN Plans & Pricing

-Panda Dome VPN comes with a free plan and paid yearly plans.
-It allows 5 simultaneous connections (the industry average is 5–7 connections).
+Panda Dome VPN comes with a free plan and paid monthly and yearly plans.
+It allows 3 simultaneous connections with its plans (the industry average is 6–10 connections).

-Panda Dome VPN accepts credit/debit cards and PayPal.
-It backs all plans with a 30-day money-back guarantee.
+Panda Dome VPN accepts major credit/debit cards, PayPal, and bitcoin.
+It backs all plans with a 7-day money-back guarantee, which is significantly shorter than the 30-day guarantees of most top competitors.

 Panda Dome VPN Ease of Use: Mobile & Desktop Apps

 Overall, Panda Dome VPN has user-friendly mobile and desktop apps that provide access to a free antivirus in addition to the VPN.
-That said, I think top VPNs like ExpressVPN and Private Internet Access have much better apps because they’re more intuitive and also have more VPN security features (like a kill switch and split-tunneling).
+That said, I think top VPNs like ExpressVPN have better apps because they have more VPN security features like a kill switch.

 Panda Dome VPN Customer Support

-I don’t recommend getting Panda Dome VPN because it’s not a good VPN — there are significantly better VPN services on the market in 2023 like ExpressVPN and Private Internet Access.
+I don’t recommend getting Panda Dome VPN because there are significantly better VPN services on the market in 2024 like ExpressVPN and Private Internet Access.

-Panda Dome VPN comes with 5 simultaneous connections and offers a free plan and paid yearly plans (but no monthly plans).
-Panda Dome VPN comes with a 30-day money-back guarantee.
+Panda Dome VPN offers a free plan and paid monthly and yearly plans but comes with only 3 simultaneous device connections and a 7-day money back guarantee.

 Frequently Asked Questions